grafana/grafana/docs/sources/administration/data-source-management/index.md

 To add a data source:

-1. Move your cursor to the cog icon on the side menu which will show the configuration options.
+1. Select the cog icon on the side menu to show the configuration options.

-   {{< figure src="/static/img/docs/v75/sidemenu-datasource-7-5.png" max-width="150px" class="docs-image--no-shadow">}}

-1. Click on **Data sources**.
-The data sources page opens showing a list of previously configured data sources for the Grafana instance.
+1. Select **Data sources**.

 1. Click **Add data source** to see a list of all supported data sources.